deislabs/bindle/docs/signing-spec.md

 > A _caching proxy_ is a Bindle server that takes a user's request for a bindle, finds that bindle remotely, and then caches that bindle's content locally so that it may re-serve that content at a later date.
 Such servers MAY sign with a proxy key.

-A client SHOULD reject an invoice that is not signed by a known key with the `creator` or `verifier` role.
-A non-normative recommendation would be that a client ought to reject any bindle where neither a creator's nor a verifier's signature could be verified.
+A client SHOULD reject an invoice that is not signed by a known key with the `creator` or `approver` role.
+A non-normative recommendation would be that a client ought to reject any bindle where neither a creator's nor a approver's signature could be verified.

-### The Verifier Role
+### The Approver Role

-The `verifier` role describes a signer who asserts that the signer has employed a method of assessing whether the bindle is correct.
+The `approver` role describes a signer who asserts that the signer has employed a method of assessing whether the bindle is correct.

-Examples of verifiers might include:
+Examples of approvers might include:

 - A developer who reviews the code and build tools for the bindle's parcels
 - A security scanner that runs an audit of the bindle and parcels
 - A security researcher who performs a security audit and deems the bindle and parcels safe.

-The `verifier` role is specific to the security context.
+The `approver` role is specific to the security context.
 This signer is not deciding whether text content is editorially correct or that an image looks good.
 The signer is asserting that the security profile of the bindle is deemed trustworthy.
 That is, a vulnerability scanner is asserting, upon signature, that it detected no vulnerabilities in the bindle.

-An underlying assumption of the present model is that keys with the `verifier` role will be vetted more carefully before inclusion in the keyring.
+An underlying assumption of the present model is that keys with the `approver` role will be vetted more carefully before inclusion in the keyring.
-End users in particular should be careful to only include well-known entities in their `verifier` keyring.
+End users in particular should be careful to only include well-known entities in their `approver` keyring.

 Verification may form a trust proxy.
-That is, a client may decide that if the `creator` is unknown, the bindle can still be trusted if one or more of the `verifier` keys is known.
+That is, a client may decide that if the `creator` is unknown, the bindle can still be trusted if one or more of the `approver` keys is known.

 ### The Host role